Dasding1/Dasding/_journal/2025-04 Antoine's Favorites.md

 I think this is the peak of _old fps formality_.
 And the game isn't even primarily an fps.
 But it's about hard blocky three dimensional worlds which feel more like representative and symbolic constructions made using formal _video game_ elements rather than simply _the thing inside a video game_.

 The game is physical, violent, free, monumental in scale, eerily distant and empty at times.
 "Monumental" is the word, rather than liminal.
 Like being in an empty cathedral rather than a ballpit.

+## Rome: Total War

+Total War was a game that felt BIG.
+Big multiplied by tactility to feel unreal.
+A world full of 3D figures who would move like they were physically marching together, hitting each other, falling over dead.
+The older games might have had tighter AI and presented a more rounded challenge, the newer games might be faster and contain more novel systems, but this is the one that felt like a crazy new kind of hard bloody war could take place on your computer.
+Some unquantifiable balance of physics, AI, graphics, it never came together this well again if you ask me.
+I can hardly play the new ones for an hour.

+## Vampire Panic